-- i.
-Provide suitable vehicular, pedestrian and cycle access from Brighton Road. - ii.
-Follow a sequential approach by directing development away from areas of flood risk associated with the site. - iii.
-The building design including its height, scale, massing and appearance should be appropriate to the site's edge of settlement location and address any sensitive views to the site from within the South Downs National Park, including footpath 11c and top of Wolstonbury Hill. - iv.
-The site lies within the soft sand Minerals Safeguarding Area, therefore the potential for mineral sterilisation should be considered in accordance with the requirements of the West Sussex Joint Minerals Local Plan and associated Safeguarding Guidance. - v.
-It meets the requirements of other relevant development plan policies.
+1. Provide suitable vehicular, pedestrian and cycle access from Brighton Road.

+2. Follow a sequential approach by directing development away from areas of flood risk associated with the site.

+3. The building design including its height, scale, massing and appearance should be appropriate to the site's edge of settlement location and address any sensitive views to the site from within the South Downs National Park, including footpath 11c and top of Wolstonbury Hill.

+4. The site lies within the soft sand Minerals Safeguarding Area, therefore the potential for mineral sterilisation should be considered in accordance with the requirements of the West Sussex Joint Minerals Local Plan and associated Safeguarding Guidance.

+5. Meet the requirements of other relevant development plan policies.